envato-archive/rack_request_ip_strategies/README.md

 # RackRequestIPStrategies

-This gem redefines `Rack::Request#ip` to allow the strategy used by your application to be configured based on your deployment setup.
-It also includes a bunch of fixes and improvements:
+The implementation of `Rack::Request#ip` has some issues:

-- The default strategy prevents IP spoofing via `X-Forwarded-For` and `Client-IP` header manipulation. https://github.com/rack/rack/pull/705
+- The latest version (1.5.2) contains a vulnerability that allows easy IP spoofing via header manipulation. https://github.com/rack/rack/pull/705
-- Additional trusted proxies can be defined using CIDR notation.
+- There's no easy way to define additional trusted proxies.

-- Custom strategies can be defined if you're behind a proxy that uses a different header.
+This gem redefines `Rack::Request#ip` to call `RackRequestIPStrategies.calculate(@env)`, which delegates to the chosen strategy.
+The `ForwardingHeader` strategy allows additional trusted proxies to be defined using CIDR notation, prioritising `REMOTE_ADDR` if it contains a non-trusted proxy.

 ## Installation